 You will talk to a trained member of staff who can provide information about whether your concern is something that we can deal with.

 If your therapist was not one of our registrants at the time to which your complaint pertains, we will not be able to investigate your concern, but there may be another professional body to whom you can complain.
 For example, if your therapist works for the NHS, we would advise you to contact the NHS organisation that employs them or the Patient Advice and Liaison Service (PALS).

-If you choose to follow the complaints and conduct process you will need to fill in a form giving details of your complaint and send it to the Public Protection Officer at the National Hypnotherapy Society.
+If you choose to follow the complaints and conduct process you will need to fill in a form giving details of your complaint and send it to the Ethics Officer at the National Hypnotherapy Society.
 (Please let the Society know if you would prefer to provide information in an alternative format).

 Further details can be found on our website